LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 Modeling the statechart for our button component is complete now.
 But how do we actually use this in our Ember.js application?

 It's pretty easy actually.
-We take the statechart (xstate calls them `Machine`s) we modeled in the statechart-editor, create an instance of it and use it in our component via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) that `ember-statecharts` provides.
+We take the statechart (XState calls them `Machine`s) we modeled in the statechart-editor, create an instance of it and use it in our component via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) that `ember-statecharts` provides.

-In our example application we decided to create a `machines`-folder that holds all the xstate-`machine`s that we plan to use in our components.
+In our example application we decided to create a `machines`-folder that holds all the XState-`machine`s that we plan to use in our components.
 We can copy and paste these out of the statechart-editor directly and paste them back into the editor when we want to see how they work.